 When created and reviewed properly, flashcards can be an effective tool to memorize discrete pieces of information needed for the MCAT.
-You can use either paper or digital flashcards, although we recommend using digital flashcards since they are generally more portable and are already available in your MCAT account!
+Luckily, Blueprint has taken the hard work of making flashcards off your plate for MCAT studying!

 What if I want to create my own flashcards?